tiliajs/tilia/website/src/pages/docs.md

 It links to:
 - ReScript patterns
 - TypeScript patterns
-- carve as feature boundary
+- carve to build self-contained features
-- derived as glue over pure functions
+- derived to build reactivity from pure functions
 ```

+You can also directly copy [llms-rescript.md](/llms-rescript.md) or [llms-typescript.md](/llms-typescript.md) into your project (or workspace) rules (**Knowledge** tab on Lovable for example).

 </section>